advanced-rest-client/history-list-mixin/README.md

 # history-list-mixin

-A mixin to be applied to a list that renders history requests.
+A mixin to be applied to a list that renders history requests in Advanced REST Client.

 ### API components